Everything you need to know about SQLite

 Serverless

 The database is serverless; hence, it does not require loading requests and responses from the server’s database.
-Thus it’s much faster.
-In other words, if a process accesses the database for reading or writing operations from the database files on disc, then it does not require the intermediate server to do the procedure.
+Thus, it’s much faster.
+In other words, if a process accesses the database for reading or writing operations from the database files on the disc, then it does not require the intermediate server to do the procedure.

 But this also comes with a disadvantage.
-Being serverless can result in bugs from client-side applications or could corrupt memory if not handled properly.
+Being serverless can result in bugs from client-side applications or corrupt memory if not handled properly.
 But the main advantage you can get from this is that you don’t need a separate server process to set up, manage, and configure all the operations.

 Transactional